Siege of Inabayama Castle: Siege

 In 1567, Oda Nobunaga led an attack against the Saitō clan of Mino Province.
 The clan headquarters and administrative center for Mino Province was Inabayama Castle, a mountain fortress atop Mount Inaba (in present-day Gifu city).
 As Saitō Tatsuoki, the daimyo of the clan, had shown himself to be a cowardly and ineffective ruler, Takenaka Hanbei had staged a coup and took command of the castle and its garrison.
 Although Tatsuoki was allowed to remain the titular head of the clan, he contributed nothing to the outcome of the battle.
 When the Oda army entered Mino, Hanbei prepared the garrison for the defense of the castle.

 According to the Shinchō kōki (or The Nobunaga Chronicles), preparations for the battle began on 13 September 1567 (Eiroku-10 year, 8-month, 1-day).
-Nobunaga entered the area, made contact with allies, and the core of Nobunaga's army of about 5,000 troops crossed the Kiso River.
+Nobunaga entered the region, made contact with allies, and the core of Nobunaga's army of about 5,000 troops crossed the Kiso River.
 As the troops assembled on the far shore, Nobunaga sent two messengers, Murai Sadakatsu and Shimada Hidemitsu, to three of the Saitō clan's top vassals, known as the Mino Triumvirate, asking for their cooperation in the upcoming battle.
 Mino warlords that Kinoshita Hideyoshi had persuaded to defect brought additional troops to Nobunaga's banner.

-As the forces loyal to Nobunaga moved across the plain, several skirmishes were fought in a futile effort to turn the invading forces.
+As the forces loyal to Nobunaga moved across the plain, several skirmishes were fought in a futile effort to repulse the invading forces.
 Nobunaga's forces then entered the town of Inoguchi, which lay below Inabayama Castle.
 To clear the field of view and provide space for the besieging army, Kinoshita Hideyoshi's vanguard set fire to the town.
 As some soldiers took positions on Mount Inoguchi and a nearby ridgeline, the main army positioned itself before Mount Inaba to begin the siege.
 The greatly augmented army, now bristling with the flags of the Saitō clan's former vassals and allies, bewildered the castle's defenders.
-During the days that followed, Kinoshita dispatched men to gather intelligence, especially from peasants willing to help.
+In the days that followed, Kinoshita dispatched men to gather intelligence, especially from peasants willing to help.
 Kinoshita met with a local resident, Horio Yoshiharu, who showed him a little-known path that led up the north slope of the mountain.
 The north slopes below the castle were so steep that assault by a large force was considered impossible, and was thus effectively ignored by the defenders at the advent of battle.